N28888/Sweatbox-files/README.md

 # **Sweatbox-files**

-This project have serveral sweatbox files for training new controller or just have fun.
+This project have serveral sweatbox files work with [Euroscope](https://euroscope.hu) for training new controller or just have fun.

 ---